 Both Minneapolis and St. Paul have now used Ranked Choice Voting twice with tremendous success!
 And more Minnesota cities – including St. Louis Park and Brooklyn Park – are in various stages of exploring a move to RCV.

-Former bill author Steve Simon continues to champion the bill in his current role as Secretary of State.
+Former bill author Steve Simon continues to champion the bill in his new role as Secretary of State.
 He described the local options measure as a “Goldilocks option — it’s just right.
 It’s a compromise that says not that any jurisdiction should have Ranked Choice Voting, but if they want to have it, they shouldn’t have to come on bended knee to ask the legislature to ask special permission... if [a city] wants to experiment with RCV, they ought to do it.”